-gcompile(:File)
+qcompile(:File)

-Takes a single file specification like consult/1 (i.e., accepts constructs like library (LibFile) and, in addition to the normal compilation, creates a Quick Load File from File.
+Takes a file specification as consult/1, etc. and, in addition to the normal compilation, creates a Quick Load File from File.
 The file-extension of this file is .qlf.
 The base name of the Quick Load File is the same as the input file.